mhowlett/confluent-kafka-dotnet/blog.md

     GroupId = $"{Name}-group",
     EnableAutoOffsetStore = false,
     AutoOffsetReset = AutoOffsetReset.Latest,
-    MaxPollIntervalMs = MaxPollIntervalMs,
     Debug = DebugContext
 };
 ```

 A few of these are worth calling out:

-- **EnableAutoOffsetStore**: Setting this property to `false` gives you to control over when an offset is eligible to be committed when using librdkafka's auto-offset-commit capability.
+- **EnableAutoOffsetStore**: Setting this property to `false` allows you to control when an offset is eligible to be committed via librdkafka's auto-offset-commit capability.
 This pattern is usually the best way to commit offsets, and we'll discuss why in more detail later.

 - **Debug**: Librdkafka has a `log_level` configuration property, but in practice this isn't very useful and so to avoid confusion, we don't expose it in the .NET strongly typed config classes.
 By contrast, the `debug` property is very useful.
 If you are experiencing problems with the client, you can use this property to enable verbose logging in contexts relevant to your problem, or simply set it to `all`.
 For more information, refer to the librdkafka [documentation](https://github.com/edenhill/librdkafka/blob/master/INTRODUCTION.md#debug-contexts).